vicanso/diving-rs/README.md

 ## terminal

-Mirror data supports three data source modes.
+Supports three data source modes analyze image.
 The specific form is as follows:

 - `registry` get image form docker registry or other register
 - `docker` get image from local docker client